New York Spine Institute Spine Services

 A spinal specialist may recommend several tests to diagnose a herniated disc properly.
 Two of the most common herniated disc diagnosis tests include:

-After a physician diagnoses a herniated disc, they will discuss potential treatment options to improve herniated disc symptoms or minimize the risk of the herniated disc from worsening or causing severe symptoms in the future.
-Some of the most common and effective herniated disc treatments include:
+Choosing treatment with a herniated disc doctor can allow for a quicker and more controlled recovery.
+After our physicians at New York Spine Institute (NYSI) diagnose a herniated disc, they will discuss potential treatment options with you to improve your herniated disc symptoms, minimizing the risk of the herniated disc worsening or causing severe symptoms in the future.

 The New York Spine Institute (NYSI) is a trusted source for accurate, timely diagnoses for various spinal conditions.
 Our team of experts understands orthopedic and spinal conditions can negatively impact daily life, and they work hard to help each patient regain mobility and return to leading a pain-free life.